alejandro501/ios-penetration-testing-cheat-sheet/README.md

 If you want to download a whole directory from your iOS device, see section [Download/Upload Files and Directories](#downloadupload-files-and-directories).

-I preffer downloading the app specific directories, and then doing the [file inspection](#4-inspect-files) on my Kali Linux.
+I preffer downloading the app specific directories, and then doing the [file inspection](#4-inspect-files) on my Linux.

 Search for files and directories from the current directory: